Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Introduction

-A different approach that depends on the top-k left singular vectors to construct a subspace embedding, introduced in \cite{boutsidis2009improved}, allows one to improve the bound on the norm of the error matrix with respect to strong RRQR factorization.
-It relies on a two-stage algorithm.
-The first stage, random, consists of sampling a subset of $O(klog(k))$ columns with probability proportional to the top-k left singular vectors.
-The second stage, deterministic, consists of applying any deterministic algorithm to sample $k$ columns from the subset chosen in the first stage.
-In \cite{boutsidis2009improved} it is shown that the upper bound of the approximation obtained by this algorithm when using Algorithm 1 of \cite{pan2000existence} in the second stage satisfies an error bound $\|A-CC^{\dagger}A\|_{2}\leq \rho_1(k,n)\|A-A_{k}\|_{2}$ with $\rho_1(k,n)=O\left(k^{\frac{3}{4}}(min(\sM,n)-k)^{\frac{1}{4}}\right)$ with probability at least 0.7.
-However, as computing the probabilities is very expensive, the time complexity of this algorithm is $O(\min (\sM n^{2},\sM^{2}n))$.

-In this paper, we introduce a randomized algorithm for selecting columns from a matrix $A\in \mathbb{R}^{\sM\times n}$ that uses sparse embeddings.
-We focus in particular on matrices that have many more columns than rows, that is, with $d \ll n$.
+In this paper, we introduce a randomized algorithm for selecting columns from a matrix $A \in \mathbb{R}^{d\times n}$ that relies on sparse embeddings such as OSNAP \cite{nelson2013osnap}, where the embedding matrix $\Omega \in \mathbb{R}^{\ell\times n}$ has exactly $s$ nonzero entries in each column, corresponding to appropriately scaled random signs, such that $\Omega$ satisfies the $\epsilon-$embedding property.
+The focus of this method is particularly matrices that have many more columns than rows, that is, with $d \ll n$.
 We refer to our algorithm as \RandWSQR{}.
 Thus, it can be used to accelerate the column selection step in algorithms such as randomized QRCP.
 Our column selection method is based on four stages.
-First, the row space of $A$ is embedded through a sparse embedding $\Omega \in \mathbb{R}^{l\times n}$ with $l\ll n$, to form the matrix $B=A\Omega^{T}\in \mathbb{R}^{\sM \times l}$ with a reduced number of columns.
+First, the row space of $A$ is embedded through a sparse embedding $\Omega \in \mathbb{R}^{\ell\times n}$ with $\ell\ll n$, to form the matrix $B=A\Omega^{T}\in \mathbb{R}^{\sM \times \ell}$ with a reduced number of columns.
 In the second stage, k columns are selected from $B$ by computing its strong RRQR factorization.
 Using the structure of sparse embeddings that have few nonzero entries in each row, the third stage relies on the fact that each column of the sketched matrix $B$ is a linear combination of a few columns of the original matrix $A$.
 Thus, the columns selected by the strong RRQR factorization of $B$ correspond to a subset of columns in the original matrix, that we denote by $\tilde{A}_{1}\in \mathbb{R}^{d\times p}$.
 The final $k$ columns are selected by computing the strong RRQR factorization of $\tilde{A}_{1}$.

 We show that, if strong RRQR is used to select columns from both $B$ and $\tilde{A}_{1}$ with a constant $f>1$, the resulting \RandWSQR{} factorization of $A$ is a strong rank revealing one satisfying